SHORT STORY 18

-“How many of these things have you been involved in?”
+“How many of these things have they brought you in on?”

-I wanted to suggest a high-five, but my lack of sleep figured otherwise.
+I wanted to suggest a high-five, but my lack of sleep decided otherwise.

 “At least they weren't successful.
 Or else I'd have been thrown head-first into the deep-end.
 Although.
 Had they gotten away with it, I wouldn't even be here.”

 “Well, because, you know.
 If they'd blown up the Channel Tunnel, then I'd still be stuck in London.”

 It wasn't long before a group from the observation room were transported to a new compound by white vans, where a large service building was surrounded by another tall, chain-link fence.
 Once inside, we headed through an underground network of storage compartments, until we were finally walking along a two-story-high passageway that twisted and turned past rooms that sounded like they contained diesel generators.
 Mara eventually glanced back in my direction.
 Smiling, she merely tilted her head as if to say, “Having fun?”

 I had stupidly assumed that my holy-fucking-shit-what-the-fuck-is-a-piece-of-fucking-shit-like-me-doing-in-a-fucking-place-like-this expression, would have caught her attention, and perhaps she'd suggest that I wait outside until this business of national security was taken care of by the actual professionals.
 But nope.
 So, fuck it!
 I would see where this ride was going, but the moment boredom sunk in, I'd jump ship like I gave a fuck!